-Norman Elliott Kent, a graduate of Hofstra University, who first joined NORML as a college senior in 1971, is now a publisher and criminal defense attorney based in Ft.
+Norman Elliott Kent, a graduate of Hofstra University, who first joined NORML as a college senior in 1971, was now a publisher and criminal defense attorney based in Ft.
 Lauderdale, FL, handling First Amendment, constitutional rights, and media law cases.
-A pioneer in medical necessity defenses for marijuana users, such as Elvy Mussika, Norm has represented patients, growers, and buyer’s clubs throughout Florida for over 30 years.
+A pioneer in medical necessity defenses for marijuana users, such as Elvy Mussika, Norm represented patients, growers, and buyer’s clubs throughout Florida for over 30 years.
 As far back as 1982, he sued the State of Florida to stop the deadly herbicide paraquat from being sprayed on marijuana fields.

-A noted advocate for gay rights who has appeared as a commentator on CNN, the Nancy Grace Show, and FOX News, Kent also hosted a South Florida morning drive talk show on WFTL in Fort Lauderdale for ten years.
-Presently, Kent is the publisher of the South Florida Gay News, a member of the National Gay Media Association, and the largest weekly LGBT newspaper in the State of Florida.
+A noted advocate for gay rights who appeared as a commentator on CNN, the Nancy Grace Show, and FOX News, Kent also hosted a South Florida morning drive talk show on WFTL in Fort Lauderdale for ten years.
+Kent was the publisher of the South Florida Gay News, a member of the National Gay Media Association, and the largest weekly LGBT newspaper in the State of Florida.

 Mr. Kent first served on the NORML board from 1992 to 1994, rejoining the board in 1998 to the present date.
-He served as Chairman of the Board of Directors from 2013-14, and is currently serving as Vice-Chair.
+He served as Chairman of the Board of Directors from 2013-14.